federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 at least most of the time.

 There have been problems with resizing the component.
-Note that I am writing a multiplatform HD application, not the 3D application.
+Note that I started with a multiplatform HD application, not the 3D application.
 There is a little difference between the two.
 I have always been using the HD application where the TViewport3D is a normal component on the form, and from here on I will just say Viewport.